zhuohan/teamKill/docs/proposal.md

 To test our AI with the abilities we expect, we will have several sanity cases for each ability:

-A case in which the enemy with the flag is backing to its base, see if AI in the middle can stop/kill the enemy.
+\tA case in which the enemy with the flag is backing to its base, see if AI in the middle can stop/kill the enemy.
-A case in which AI with the flag is chased by many enemies, see if our AI can pass the flag to a healthier teammate or run toward to its base.
+\tA case in which AI with the flag is chased by many enemies, see if our AI can pass the flag to a healthier teammate or run toward to its base.
-A case in which our flag is well defended by our teammates, see if the AI can take enemies’ flag.
+\tA case in which our flag is well defended by our teammates, see if the AI can take enemies’ flag.